King of Dragon Pass: Production and release

 King of Dragon Pass was conceived and developed by David Dunham, using his friend Greg Stafford's setting of Glorantha.
 At peak development, the A Sharp production team consisted of 12 people.
 The game cost $500,000 to make but only sold 8,000 boxed copies, rendering it a commercial failure.
 It sold disproportionately well in Finland thanks to a glowing review in Pelit.

 King of Dragon Pass had initially been conceived for the Apple Newton.
 Following Apple's announcement of the iPhone in 2007, Dunham was drawn back to the potential of the game for a handheld platform, and an updated version of the game was released for iOS on September 8, 2011.
 This version was updated to be a universal iOS app for compatibility with the iPad on September 6, 2012.
 The original Windows version was re-released by GOG.com in 2012.
 Dunham announced in March 2013 that the iOS version had sold 30,000 copies.

 HeroCraft ported the iOS version to Android and released it on August 12, 2014.
 A Windows Phone version, also by HeroCraft, was released a month later on September 23.
 A new PC version based on the Android version was released July 29, 2015; it runs on Windows or Mac OS X.

 Sequel

 A sequel, Six Ages: Ride Like The Wind, was announced in 2014, released for iOS on June 28, 2018, and PC and Mac in 2019.
 A second sequel, Six Ages 2: Lights Going Out, was released for PC, Mac, and iOS in 2023.

 Reception

+King of Dragon Pass received mixed reviews upon release, and positive reviews upon its mobile release.
+According to review aggregation website Metacritic, the iOS version received "universal acclaim".

 The game's hand painted watercolor artwork won the Best Visual Art prize in the 2000 Independent Games Festival.
 Rock, Paper, Shotgun described the game in retrospective in 2017 as "a management game, yes, but at its heart is an ongoing RPG chronicle."
 In 2016, the game placed 5th on Rock Paper Shotgun's The 50 best strategy games on PC list.
 Reviewing the iPhone version at TouchArcade, Eli Hodapp described it as "one of the most in-depth and strategic gameplay experiences I've had so far on my iPhone," describing the game as a conglomeration of Civilization and Choose Your Own Adventure.